Miniature daffodils: how to grow and plant miniature narcissi

 Plant miniature narcissi bulbs in autumn.
 Most are hardy outside in the UK if planted in the ground.
-However, if growing in pots, be careful not to allow the roots to freeze badly – you could put them in a cold frame in bad winter weather.
+However, if you are growing them in pots, be careful not to allow the roots to freeze badly – you could put them in a cold frame in bad winter weather.

 How to grow miniature daffodils in pots

 Anne grows her daffodils in both pots and raised beds.
 “If you want to plant in the garden, containers and raised beds are best, as slugs and miniatures don’t mix,” she says.
 The pots she uses are clay, plunged in damp sand in well-ventilated glasshouse, and allowed to become completely dry from May to September when she repots.

 For pots Anne uses a 50:50 mix of perlite and potting compost, such as John Innes No.2 or No.3.
 She half fills the pots with the compost mix then adds a thin layer of coarse sand on to which she places the bulb, before covering it with more sand and then filling the pot with compost.
 There’s no extra fertiliser in the mix.
 She uses a half-strength tomato feed after flowering to build up the bulbs – but doesn’t deadhead, as she collects the seeds.
 Seedlings are repotted after two years, but all the rest of her bulbs are repotted every year.

 For her raised beds Anne uses spent bulb compost, topped with a 20cm-layer of pure sand, top dressed with railway ballast.
 She also creates mixed planters in large containers that she fills with spring flowers and bedding plants and then sinks a 9cm pot of miniature daffodils into the middle, so she can change cultivars throughout the season, dropping in a new one as the old one goes over.
 “This way I can have non-stop flowering from early January to the last week of April.”

 A cultivar bred by Brain Duncan with a flanged, pure-white trumpet.
 15cm.

 Small, ivory-white flowers that have a slightly swept-back perianth and expanded corona.
 Bred by Anne.
 15cm.

 Narcissus x litigiosus ‘Giselle’